alanmaizon/cosmic/README.md

    - **Keyboard Navigation**: Implement comprehensive keyboard navigation for users who rely on keyboards instead of touch or mouse input.

 ### 12. **Community and Collaboration**
-   - **Open Source**: Consider making the project open source to encourage community contributions.
+   - **Open Source**: Making the project open source to encourage community contributions.
 This could lead to new features, improvements, and educational content.
    - **Collaborations**: Reach out to educators or planetariums who might be interested in using your project as a teaching tool or part of their exhibitions.